Abjad/abjad/docs/source/literature_examples/part.rst

 copyright.
 Please visit the Universal Edition's website to purchase the complete score for performance.

-Explore the ``abjad-ext-tonality/demos/part.py`` module for the complete code to this example.
-Or import it into your Python session directly with ``from abjadext.demos import part``.
+Explore the ``.../abjad/demos/part.py`` module for the complete code to this example.
+Or import it into your Python session directly with ``from abjad.demos import part``.